ethanjli/pinspawn-action/README.md

 action makes it easy to run a set of shell commands whether or not the OS is booted in the container.

-Note that you cannot start or interact with the Docker daemon inside a container booted with `systemd-nspawn`; instead, you should perform those operations inside a booted QEMU VM attached to your image, e.g. using the [`ethanjli/piqemu-action`](https://github.com/ethanjli/piqemu-action) GitHub action.
+Note that currently only unbooted containers work correctly on GitHub's new hosted arm64 runners;
+booted containers spontaneously initiate shutdown as soon as the system boot sequence reaches the login prompt.
+Maybe that's a bug which will magically go away after the hosted arm64 runners exit public preview (this is wishful thinking).
+For now, if you want to start or interact with the Docker daemon inside a container on an arm64 runner, you will need instantiate the container with the `CAP_NET_ADMIN` capability (to make iptables work) and then manually start both containerd (by launching `/usr/bin/containerd`) and the Docker daemon (by launching `/usr/bin/dockerd`).
+See the example listed below for an illustration of this.

 ## Basic Usage Examples